You may keep your stock in a large cupboard, have a dedicated stockroom, or even use a whole warehouse, but all these options share a common problem:

-Many of the tips we uncovered in our research come from the retail industry; these businesses tend to be the most forward-thinking in their stockroom solutions since all retail stores have a stockroom.
+Many of the tips we uncovered in our research come from the retail industry.
+These businesses tend to be the most forward-thinking in their stockroom solutions since all retail stores have a dedicated stockroom.
 Their insights translate perfectly for HVAC, plumbing, electrical, pest control, property management, and other field service businesses.

 How should I organise my stockroom?

 These are the experts' top tips for keeping your stockroom organised and efficient.

 - Figure out what storage solutions will work best for your stockroom situation.
 Talk to suppliers and other local businesses for advice.

 - Purchase shelving that maximises your vertical space, even if you don't need it right now.